 Dr. Mona Malik is a patent agent and senior technical advisor with more than a decade of experience as a law practitioner in intellectual property.
 Earlier in her career, Mona was a scientist for a dozen years raising to the faculty level at the University of Pennsylvania.
 Mona provides scientific and legal expertise in litigations involving pharmaceutical products.
 She was involved in Hatch-Waxman litigations for Boniva, Actonel, Megace, Zometa, Reclast and Treanda to name a few.
 Mona’s other areas of focus include patent prosecution, due diligence assessment and freedom to operate analysis in areas such as pharmaceuticals, cellular biology and botany.
 She also supports clients in other science-related fields such as advising Biotechnology Companies on potential investment or growth opportunities.
 The scope of Mona’s work includes cancer therapy immunology/immunotherapy, biochemistry, pharmacology, virology, oncology, plant sciences and agriculture.

-Mona previously served as a faculty member and research associate at the University of Pennsylvania.
-Working in the Department of Pulmonary, Allergy and Critical Care at the School of Medicine, she investigated the biochemistry of intracellular signaling pathways in mononuclear phagocytes and uncovered a novel mechanism of monocyte infiltration in the central nervous system of HIV-infected patients.
+Mona Malik earned a PhD from the University of Cambridge after investigating complex mechanisms of chromosomal gene recombination and gene replacement.
+As a faculty member and research associate at the University of Pennsylvania working in the Department of Pulmonary, Allergy and Critical Care at the School of Medicine, she investigated the biochemistry of intracellular signaling pathways in mononuclear phagocytes and uncovered a novel mechanism of monocyte infiltration in the central nervous system of HIV-infected patients.
 Mona’s work in the fields of immunology, anti-cancer therapy and HIV-treatment was published in leading scientific journals.

 University of Cambridge (UK), Ph.D., Genetics, 1999